 |Birthday||DEC 31, 1993|

-- Blaney made his NASCAR Sprint Cup Series debut in the first Kansas race of 2014 as a third Fusion entry for Team Penske and finished 27th.
+- Blaney made his Monster Energy NASCAR Cup Series debut in the first Kansas race of 2014 as a third Fusion entry for Team Penske and finished 27th.

 DID YOU KNOW?

 Blaney found Victory Lane at Iowa Speedway on Sept.
-15, 2012 driving for Keselowski in only his third career start to become the youngest winner in series history (18 years, 8 months, 15 days).
+15, 2012 driving for Keselowski in only his third career start to become the youngest winner in series history (18 years, 8 months, 15 days) at that time.